- End of 2nd Half

-Who will come out on top in the battle of the managers Brendan Rodgers or Dieter Hecking?
+Who will come out on top in the battle of the managers mourinho or Dieter Hecking?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Celtic and Borussia M’gladbach?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.

 Head-to-head: see historical stats and visit our detailed profiles for Celtic vs Borussia M’gladbach.
 Get all the latest on Football: fixtures, results and tables.

 FULL-TIME!
 Gladbach record their first victory in Group C and it's no more than they deserve.
 Second-half goals from Lars Stindl and Andre Hahn ensure the Bundesliga side leapfrog Celtic into third spot.
 A disappointing night for Brendan Rodgers' side.

 Three minutes of added time to be played... surely too late for Celtic now.